Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 DESIGN PROCESS Photo: Early in the project the homeowner and I created this cardboard template on top of the partial chimney build.
 We wanted to see what 3 and 4 arched openings would look like in side elevations (before we built the actual structure).

-Two Large Spanish Style Chimney Towers Being Built at Casa Corazon a Custom Spanish Home in the Foothills of Santa Barbara California
+Two large Jeff Doubet designed Spanish style chimney towers being built at Casa Corazon a custom Spanish home in the foothills of Santa Barbara CA

 Construction Photo 13: The scratch coat (first coat) of plaster is being applied to the Casa Corazon chimney towers.